 We take your privacy very seriously.
 We aim always to be clear to you about the way Girlguiding manages data, so we make sure our privacy notice is up to date.
 You should read this page from time to time to check that you are happy with any changes we make.

 Our privacy notice is as comprehensive as possible, but it doesn’t cover every aspect of our collection and use of personal data.
 Please contact us if you need more information, or have any questions about this notice.
 Our contact details are in the ‘Get in touch’ section below.

 What do: ‘Girlguiding’, ‘we’ or ‘us’ refer to?

-In this notice ’Girlguiding’, ‘us’, ‘we’ and ‘our’ refer to the registered charity, The Guide Association (no. 306016 in England, Wales and Scotland) and our trading subsidiary, The Guide Association Trading Service Ltd (company no. 4301686).
+In this notice ’Girlguiding’, ‘us’, ‘we’ and ‘our’ refer to the registered charity, The Guide Association (no. 306016 in England, Wales, and Northern Ireland) and our trading subsidiary, The Guide Association Trading Service Ltd (company no. 4301686).

 Our registered charity number is 306016 (England and Wales) and SC038436 (Scotland).

 What personal information does Girlguiding collect, and how?

 We collect the following personal information (where relevant or applicable):